kklimonda/neutron/doc/source/policies/neutron-teams.rst

 * "Built-In Control Plane" means the L2 agents, DHCP agents, SGs, metadata agents and ML2.
 * The client includes commands installed server side.
-* L3 includes the L3 agent, DVR, Dynamic routing and IPAM.
+* L3 includes the L3 agent, DVR, and IPAM.
 * Services includes FWaaS, LBaaS, and VPNaaS.
 * Note these areas may change as the project evolves due to code refactoring, new feature areas, and libification of certain pieces of code.